 We are also about to hold our first Plastic Free Picnic on a local beach.
-A beach clean will be followed by swimming, paddle boarding, sand sculptures and a jam session with guitars and drums while we eat and drink.
-The idea is to encourage people to use Tupperware style packaging and refillables rather than pre-packaged cling film and single us plastic items.
+A beach clean will be followed by swimming, paddle boarding, sand sculptures, and a jam session with guitars and drums while we eat and drink.
+The idea is to encourage people to use Tupperware style packaging and refillable rather than pre-packaged cling film and single us plastic items.

 Our events and activities are based around achieving the following four objectives, with a possible 5th more personal one along the way.